Retirement Savings by Age: How to Save and When

 Contribute as much as possible in your 50s

-Saving for retirement in your 50s is about catching up, literally.
+Saving for retirement in your 50s is usually about catching up, literally.
 You can take advantage of these catch-up contributions by adding $6,000 more to your 401(k) per year, and $1,000 more to your IRA.
 These contributions help you put more money toward retirement at a faster rate.
 Even if you can only contribute a few thousand more, use the catch-up to build on your savings.

 Social Security—do it later